-The Christmases with Mam that I do remember are filled with happy memories.
-It was a time for close family to be together; playing with toys, reading books, going to mass, sitting by an open fire, preparing, sharing and eating delicious home cooked meals, drinking tea, sharing stories and watching Willy Wonka and the Chocolate Factory together.
-My small family consisted of Dad, Mam, my older brother and me.
-We all loved Christmas.
-The carol singing, the tree decorating, the lights, the cosy fire, the warmth of family, the good food and the joy of giving and receiving.
+The Christmases with Mam that I do remember are filled with happy memories of Santa Claus, games and toys, books, attending mass, a glorious open fire and delicious home cooked meals with hot tea and Willy Wonka and the Chocolate Factory on the television.
+My small family consisted of Dad, Mam, my older brother and me and we loved Christmas.
+The carol singing, tree decorating, Christmas lights, and the joy of giving and receiving filled us with cheer.

-The Christmas when I was nine and Mam had to remain in hospital was confusing and sad.
-I understood for years that Mam was battling an illness.
-But that she couldn’t be home with us on the most special day of the year (it was that to me) was hard to take.
-My dad did his best to keep Christmas morning as normal as possible.
-I got my Cabbage Patch Kid beneath the tree, we visited Granny and my aunt in the morning and we went to mass.
+When I was nine Mam had to remain in hospital during the Christmas and this was confusing and sad.
+I understood for years that Mam was battling an illness, but that she couldn’t be home with us on the most special day of the year (it was that to me) was hard to take.
+My father did his best to keep Christmas morning as normal as possible.
+The Cabbage Patch Kid I requested was beneath the tree, we visited Granny and my aunt in the morning and we went to mass.
 But of course it didn’t feel the same without Mam.
 Something was very wrong and life was showing us at an early age that we couldn’t always have what we wanted.
-Even when all we wanted was our mother home with us on Christmas Day.
+What we wanted was our mother home with us on Christmas Day.

 After Mam died we started going to my aunt’s house for dinner.
-Christmas Day became a different kind of day but it is still one that I love.
-If I were to list the reasons I love Christmas my list would include: time with family, messages from friends, decorated tree, warm fire, time for rest, delicious food, conversation, gift giving and receiving, Christmas songs & choirs, candles lighting, time to read and lots of hot tea.
-Time.
-Time to be still.
+Christmas Day became a different kind of day but it is still one that I love because of time spent with family, texts from friends, decorated trees, warm fires, delicious food, heartfelt conversation, gift giving, candles lighting, crackers popping and time to read and rest.
+Time for stillness and reflection.
+And lots of hot tea.

 “…when people stop mentioning the dead person’s name to you, the silence can seem worse than the pain of hearing those familiar, beloved syllables.”
 Meghan O’Rourke

-This Christmas I think I’ll light a candle in Mam’s honor.
-We did this on my wedding day last September and it was a beautiful thing, to have a light shining in her memory, with flower’s from my dad’s garden in a little jug (her jug), beside us as my husband and I said our vows.
+This Christmas I’ll light a candle in Mam’s honor.
+We lit a candle for Mam on my wedding day last September and it was a beautiful thing.
+A warm light shone for her and flowers from my dad’s garden sat bunched together in a little jug (her jug), while my husband and I spoke our vows.